No give: Trump’s impeachment defense, prosecutors dig in

 He said Johnson was acquitted for multiple reasons but not because Curtis was right in his characterization of high crimes and misdemeanors.
 The proposition was “amply rebutted” by the House managers in the Johnson case, Bowman said.

-Dershowitz, who did not signed on to the defense team’s legal brief, refused to endorse the strategy pursued by other members of that team or defend Trump’s conduct.
-He said he would speak on the Senate floor about constitutional law.
+Dershowitz on Sunday pushed another, more personal and perhaps difficult narrative.
+He describe himself as something other than a full member of the defense team, merely a speaker about the Constitution.
+He refused to endorse the strategy pursued by other members of that team or defend Trump’s conduct.
+He noted he didn’t sign the White House’s brief for the trial.

+He acknowledged that his argument really is against having new testimony introduced.

+McConnell has said he has 51 votes to start the trial before making a decision on calling witnesses.
+But he hasn’t released the ground rules publicly, giving him and the White House more control over their Sunday remarks.
+McConnell has said he’s working closely with the president’s team.

+“It’s telling that none of us have seen this resolution, except, I suppose, the White House lawyers,” said the lead impeachment prosecutor, House Intelligence Committee Chairman Adam Schiff, D-Calif.

 Crow spoke on CNN’s “State of the Union” and Dershowitz was on CNN and ABC’s “This Week.”
 Ray was on Fox News Channel’s “Sunday Morning Futures.”
+Schiff appeared on ABC’.

 Associated Press writer Eric Tucker contributed to this report.